emreYbs/Binary_Hexadecimal_Converter/README.md

 **Usage:**
 python3 Binary_Hexadecimal_Converter.py

-- You can give a decimal number as user input,for example, here I gave 16.
+- You can give a decimal number as user input, _for example_, here I gave 16.
 But it works well with higher numbers.
-To take the screenshot, I gave the number 16 as example.
-Halo library is only needed here for small animations.
-You can just edit the code as you wish for further speed in calculations.
+In the the screenshot below, I gave the number 16 as example.
+- **Halo library** is only needed here _for_ _**small animations**_.
+You can just edit the code as you wish for further speed in calculations, so if you wish don't use that library in the python code.

 ![image](https://user-images.githubusercontent.com/59505246/139154974-09d4e516-6f08-442d-ab73-6b6ac3fe2fd8.png)